chegardi/aCBudget/detailed_readme.txt

 $	aCBudget.config > help (h)
 Shows a list of commands within 'aCBudget.config', their abbreviations and some explanations.
 Commands marked with '^' are able to be redefined by typing the variablename followed by '=' and the new value.
 Ie. 'month=02' would change the current value of month to '02'.
+$ When changing database with the 'database=newdatabase.filetype', the program also closes previous database and tries to open the new database.
+If unsuccessful, it reopens old database with notification to user.

 *
 $	aCBudget.read >